luiscoco/eShop_Tutorial-Step10_Adding_RabbitMQ/README.md

 This code defines a class, **ResilientTransaction**, that provides a utility for executing a database operation wrapped in a transaction while leveraging **Entity Framework Core's (EF Core)**

-Purpose: To provide a mechanism for executing database operations in a resilient manner, ensuring that:
+**Purpose**: To provide a mechanism for executing database operations in a resilient manner, ensuring that:

 - Operations are transactional (all-or-nothing)

-- Connection resiliency is handled using EF Core's built-in strategies for transient failure handling
+- Connection resiliency is handled using EF Core's built-in strategies for transient failure handling resiliency strategies

-resiliency strategies

 **Key Benefits**: